yidas/deployer-php-cli/README.md

 USAGE
 -----

-For `rsync`, you can put scripts in your home directory, and cd into the pre-sync file directory:
+For `mirror`, you can put scripts in your home directory, and cd into the pre-sync file directory:

 ```
-$ ~/rsync file.php      // Rsync file.php to servers with same path
+$ ~/mirror file.php      // Rsync file.php to servers with same path
-$ ~/rsync folderA       // Rsync whole folderA to servers
+$ ~/mirror folderA       // Rsync whole folderA to servers
-$ ~/rsync ./            // Rsync current whole folder
+$ ~/mirror ./            // Rsync current whole folder
-$ ~/rsync ./ stage      // Rsync to servers in stage group
+$ ~/mirror ./ stage      // Rsync to servers in stage group
-$ ~/rsync ./ prod       // Rsync to servers in prod group
+$ ~/mirror ./ prod       // Rsync to servers in prod group
 ```

 For `deployer`, you need to set project folder path into the file with source & destination directory, then you can run it: